 The Lifeline Australia Delegations policy details the limits applicable to specific financial and Human Resourcing actions from the Board to the CEO.
 For administrative purposes, the subsequent delegation of functions from the CEO to Lifeline Australia Executives and Managers are also included in the Delegations Policy.
 The purpose of this policy is to:

-• To ensure the efficiency and effectiveness of Lifeline National Office administrative processes.
+- To ensure the efficiency and effectiveness of Lifeline Australia administrative processes.

-• To ensure that appropriate officers have been provided with the level of authority necessary to discharge
+- To ensure that appropriate officers have been provided with the level of authority necessary to discharge their responsibilities.

 Lifeline's annual reports are available in our Publications Library.